ashleychontos/pySYD/CONTRIBUTING.md

 **If the code crashes or you find a bug, please search the issue tracker first to make sure the problem (i.e. issue) does not already exist.** If and only if you do this but still don't find anything, feel free to [submit an issue](#submit-issue).
 And, if you're *really* brave, you can submit an issue along with a [pull request](#submit-pr) fix.

-Ideally we would love to fix all issues Keep in mind that we would like to fix all issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario by providing a project which breaks Angular DevTools.
-Also make sure that you list:
+Ideally we would love to resolve all issues immediately but before fixing a bug, we first to need reproduce and confirm it.
+There is a template of the required information when you submit an issue, but generally we ask that:

-- version of Angular DevTools used
-- version of Angular used
-- 3rd-party libraries and their versions
-- and most importantly - a use-case that fails
+- clearly and concisely explain the issue or bug
+- provide the light curve and power spectrum data so that we can reproduce it from our end
+- what operating system you ran the software on and what version of the software you're using

 You can file new issues by filling out our [new issue form](https://github.com/rangle/angular-devtools/issues/new).